1. Help Center

 Reference charts are very helpful, because the actual math to calculate the saturation index is extraordinarily complex (see below).
 The charts democratized it so anyone can do it with simple multiplication of factors, addition and subtraction.

 A good way to think of the charts is they are a helpful shortcut, much like Cliffnotes or Sparknotes summarize a book and its main themes.
-Most LSI calculators (including ours, many years ago) are built on the simplified charts, and do not follow the actual math in depth.
-Our calculator does not use the shortcuts, because we have technology on our side to be able to process the complex math in real-time.
-THAT is why our results differ slightly.
+Most LSI calculators are built on the simplified charts, and do not follow the actual math in depth.
+Ours did too, until we updated the formula in version 3.0.
+Since then, the Orenda Calculator™ does not use the shortcuts.
+We have technology on our side to be able to process the complex math in real-time.
+THAT is why our results differ from reference charts.

 To be clear, we have not changed anything.
-We are using the accepted formula exactly as it is written, which we will elaborate on later in this article.
+We are using the accepted formula exactly as it is written, which we elaborate on in this article.

 Dr. Langelier's original saturation index